 Authorized Participant Concentration Risk.
 Only an authorized participant may engage in creation or redemption transactions directly with the Fund.
-The Fund has a limited number of institutions that act as authorized participants on an agency basis.
-To the extent that these institutions exit the business or are unable to proceed with orders for the issuance or redemption of Creation Units and no other authorized participant is able to step forward to fulfill the order, in either of these cases, Shares may trade at a discount to the Fund's NAV and possibly face delisting.
+The Fund has a limited number of institutions that act as authorized participants on an agency basis (i.e. on behalf of other market participants).
+To the extent that these institutions exit the business or are unable to proceed with orders for issuance or redemption of Creation Units and no other authorized participant is able to step forward to fulfill the order, in either of these cases, Shares may trade at a discount to the Fund's net asset value and possibly face delisting.